yonivav/CleanSwiftTemplates/README.md

 ## Installation
 1. download this project
-2. open Finder Mac app
+2. In Finder Mac app: open folder (⌘+⇧+G): ~/Library/Developer/Xcode/DerivedData
-3. open folder (⌘+⇧+G): ~/Library/Developer/Xcode/DerivedData
+3. paste there the templates
-4. paste there the templates
+4. finish

-5. finish
+## Demo

-# Example
+Open and run the CleanSwiftTemplatesExample project in Xcode to see CleanSwiftTemplates in action.
+The example is a simple Clean Swift Scene

 ## About Clean Swift
 A very good explanation: